 If you have naturally thick, straight hair, consider a bowl cut.
 The best option is a medium-length bowl cut, which you can style with a pomade and a comb.
 Instead of combing your hair straight down, brush it forward to create a long fringe effect.
 An ideal cut for long, angular faces will balance your features and draw attention to your cheekbones.

 7. Bowl Cut + Wavy Hair

 A bowl cut is best suited to those with thicker hair – however, if your hair is naturally wavy, you’re in luck.
 The natural volume of wavy hair makes it appear fuller.
-Simultaneously, the bowl cut creates more body, structure, and shape to your wavy hair, so it looks neater and less unruly.
+Simultaneously, the bowl cut creates more body, structure, and shape for your wavy hair, so it looks neater and less unruly.

 8. Bowl Cut + Thick Hair

 One of the best haircuts for thick hair is the bowl cut.
 It adds structure and shape, ensuring your hair doesn’t look like one solid mass.
 Simultaneously, a thick bowl cut has a cool vintage appeal, calling to mind the ’60s Mod trend.
-If your style leans toward the retro, you should consider this cut.
+If your style leans toward retro, you should consider this cut.

 9. Bowl Cut + Long Thick Hair

 Bowl cuts are surprisingly versatile and suit a variety of hair lengths.
 A bowl cut is a standout choice for guys with long, thick hair.
 Off-beat and retro, the cut is softer than other modern bowl cuts, which often include an undercut or fade element.
 Like other long haircuts for men, it will draw attention to and frame your face.